11

 interesting after "Albert" to be playing a real person again, although

-there was nothing like the amount of background material available as there
+there was nothing like the amount of background material available as

 was then.
-This though gave me a degree of freedom that I didn't have with
+This though gave me a degree of freedom that I didn't have

-Albert -there was for example no pressure to make myself closely resemble
+Albert -there was for example no pressure to make myself closely

 Aleander.
-It was also fascinating to learn about one of the most crucial
+It was also fascinating to learn about one of the most

 periods in history.
 I already knew quite a lot about the Renaissance as

-I had done art history at school, but I knew very little about the Reformation.
+I had done art history at school, but I knew very little about the

 Hope